Do I Need a Sleep Specialist?

 When Should I See a Sleep Specialist?

-According to Dr. Kilgore, you should see a sleep specialist when sleep problems persist got more than about three months and are affecting your daily life.
+According to Dr. Soltis, you should see a sleep specialist when sleep problems persist got more than about three months and are affecting your daily life.
 Maybe you’re snoring a lot, waking up in the middle of the night, or struggling to stay awake when you’re at work or while driving.
 You may feel exhausted most days or have trouble falling asleep at night.
-These are signs of a potential sleep problem, says Kilgore.
+These are signs of a potential sleep problem, says Soltis.

 “A healthy sleep life is incredibly important,” she said.
 Poor sleep can cause changes in mood, energy levels, hormones, and weight, and can be associated with medical problems like breathing conditions, depression, neurodegenerative disorders like Parkinson’s, and heart problems.
 In fact, the American Heart Association just added sleep to its list of factors that measure cardiovascular health.
 “Sleep is one of the biggest contributors to your overall mental and physical health.”